rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 Specify deals with nomenclatural type designations as determinations, so so do we.
-We have a determination type – in the `FeatureOrBasis` field – 'Type status'.
+We have a determination type – in the `FeatureOrBasis` field – 'Type status' to indicate that a determination is really a nomenclatural type status designation.
 As, in our implementation, 'Type status' determinations are never current determinations, they will be excluded from the Darwin Core Occurrence Core mapping, because in the query underlying the mapping `Is Current` will be set to 'Yes'.
-Also, the Darwin Core `typeStatus` is different from the Specify `Type Status`, as apart from the type of type, it also contains the typified name and, optionally, other information.
+Also, the Darwin Core `typeStatus` is different from the Specify `Type Status` in that, apart from the type of type, it also contains the typified name and, optionally, other information.
 Therefore we store the Darwin Core `typeStatus` in a field in the **Collection Object** table.

 The following function compiles the Darwin Core `typeStatus` string:

 ```sql
 DELIMITER $$